Stroud railway station: Description

 Stroud station has two platforms and is served by Great Western Railway.
-The station has a ticket office, located on the Swindon-bound platform, whose opening times are in theory 7am to mid-afternoon Monday - Saturday, though in reality somewhat erratic due to staff shortages (November 2021), and it is not currently open on Sundays.
-There is a ticket machine on the same platform as the ticket office.
+The station has a ticket office, located on the Swindon-bound platform, with limited opening times Monday to Saturday and closed on Sundays.
+There is a ticket machine operating 24 hours on the same platform.

 Services

 Great Western Railway operates services from London Paddington to Gloucester and Cheltenham using Class 800 trains, and limited local services from Swindon to Gloucester and Cheltenham using the former Class 165 two-carriage sets.
 Trains call hourly each way Monday to Saturday, with some additional weekday business peak services.
 On Sundays, there is an hourly service between Swindon and Cheltenham Spa, with 3 services a day onwards to Paddington.